mblackbourne/gg-takehome/README.md

     ○ Did you find the test interesting?
 If not, please tell us why

         Yes!
-It gave me an opportunity to explor a little deeper into command script injections within a kubernetes environment.
+It gave me an opportunity to explore a little deeper into command script injections within a kubernetes environment.